Is there anything we can do before leaving home to reduce the risk of bringing COVID-19 to campus?

 By whom and how frequently will medical checks of ill or quarantined students be done?

-COVID-19 positive students and those in quarantine for potential exposure will have daily health checks by Amanda McLaughlin, the ACHA nurse practitioner.
-She will contact them by phone or in person.
+COVID-19 positive students and those in quarantine for potential exposure will have daily health checks by phone or in person.
 The Dean of Students Office will manage students in quarantine and isolation.

 What is the process for a student being allowed to leave isolation post-diagnosis?